 Water is the essence of life, which is why humans find it intriguing.
-Whenever we visit a city with a river-walk or other watery feature, we find ourselves drawn to it.
+Whenever we visit a city with a river walk or other watery features, we find ourselves drawn to it.
 There is something calming about the quiet force of this life-sustaining liquid.
 Discovering that there are tours along the St. Lawrence River, meant that it was a no-brainer for us to sign up.
 Seeing Quebec City from a new perspective was something we knew would be memorable.
 A gorgeous Fall day would find us sailing through history with AML Cruises, which is one of the premier cruise tour companies in Canada.

 We want to thank Quebec City Tourism and AML Cruises for hosting our visit.
 Rest assured all opinions are our own.

 AML Cruises offers a 1.5-hour sightseeing tour that blends the beauty of the city with a touch of its history.
 We made our way to Lower Town, where the port is found.
 After getting our tickets, it was time to board the AML Louis Jolliet.
-The crew were very welcoming and offered assistance up the gangplank.
-Once onboard, the ship offers a variety of spaces for viewing.
+The crew was very welcoming and offered assistance up the gangplank.
+Once on board, the ship offers a variety of spaces for viewing.
 As we checked out some options, we ran into the captain and the person who would be offering the commentary, while we were sailing through history.

 While we waited for our fellow passengers to embark, we made our way inside the main dining area.
 Here we found an opportunity to purchase small bites to nibble on, but we chose to forego this for now.
 Around mid-ship, we discovered a bar area, which was serving up a variety of drinks.
-We decided to grab a couple of coffees, which were flavored with a maple cream whiskey.
+We decided to grab a couple of coffees, which were flavored with maple cream whiskey.
 Once we had these in hand, we made our way to the top deck to watch the departure.
 Once we had sailed out of the port, the whole city began opening up in front of us.
 The views of the city from this perspective certainly added another dimension to our Quebec City experience.

 Falling for Montmorency